Welcome to the dismantle. Contest:

 White Supremacy Culture

-The People’s Institute for Survival and Beyond define white supremacy culture as the idea (ideology) that white people and the ideas, thoughts, beliefs, and actions of white people are superior to People of Color and their ideas, thoughts, beliefs, and actions.
-All the institutions of our society reproduce white supremacy culture.
+The People’s Institute for Survival and Beyond defines white supremacy culture as the idea (ideology) that white people and the ideas, thoughts, beliefs, and actions of white people are superior to People of Color and their ideas, thoughts, beliefs, and actions.
+All the institutions within our society reproduce white supremacy culture.
 In particular, the media, the education system, western science (which played a significant role in reinforcing the idea of race as a biological truth with the white race as the “ideal” top of the hierarchy), and the Christian church have played central roles in reproducing the idea of white supremacy (i.e., that white is “normal,” “better,” “smarter,” “holy” in contrast to Black, Indigenous, and other People and Communities of Color.

-Tell us, how would you dismantle. the isms?
+Tell us, how would you dismantle. the “-isms”?

-• Experiment.
+Experiment.
 Think outside the box.

-• Break down these systems and show us what a better world looks like.
-How would you educate your friends, family, and community about these systems?
+- How would you educate your friends, family, and community about these systems?

-• Articulate your vision using all the creative tools at your disposal.
-What does your artwork say about how to dismantle these oppressive structures?
+- What does your artwork say about how to dismantle these oppressive structures?

 What is the dismantle.
 Contest?